Forming partnerships to help keep our vulnerable customers safe and warm.

-Over this period, we’ll be using the £16.2m made available to us through Ofgem’s Vulnerability and Carbon Monoxide allowance, to help communities and individuals most in need.
-We'll continue to engage and collaborate with expert partners to help maximise the positive impact we can have and find new and innovative ways to offer and deliver our help.
+Over this period, we’ll be using the £16.2m made available to us through Ofgem’s Vulnerability and Carbon Monoxide Allowance, to help communities and individuals most in need.
+We'll continue to engage with expert partners and collaborate with the gas networks to help maximise the positive impact we can have and find new and innovative ways to offer and deliver our help.

 Several new projects have already been launched with trusted partners.

 Warm and safe homes advice service – NEA and Wise Group